huhwt/huhwt-cce/README.md

 (https://github.com/hartenthaler/hh_clippings_cart_enhanced)
 For features and background of this module please have a look at the above given link.

-This custom module is only executable with webtrees-2.3.
+This custom module is only executable with webtrees-2.2.3 onwards.

-For webtress-2.2 use the release 2.2.x.x.
+For webtress-2.2.1/-2.2.2 use the release 2.2.1.2.

 For webtrees-2.1 use the latest release of the huhwt-cce 2.1 Branch; for webtrees-2.0 use huhwt-cce20.